 Here, picric acid (PA) was chosen as the model NAC, and a simple and cost-effective electronic prototype was developed for the visual detection of PA.
 The release said the team has filed a patent for the novel technology.

 “An electronic sensing device built around a polymer gas sensor can quickly detect the explosive on-site,” said Neelotpal Sen Sarma.

-The sensor device comprises three layers — polymers copolysulfone of cholesteryl methacrylate along with 1-hexene (PCHMASH), and a copolymer of poly-2-vinyl pyridine with acrylonitrile by sandwiching PCHMASH in between two P2VP-Co-AN outer layers by stainless steel (SS) mesh.
+The sensor device comprises three layers — polymers polysulfone of cholesteryl methacrylate along with 1-hexene (PCHMASH), and a copolymer of poly-2-vinyl pyridine with acrylonitrile by sandwiching PCHMASH in between two P2VP-Co-AN outer layers by stainless steel (SS) mesh.
 The sensitivity of the system is determined by monitoring the change in the impedance response with time (sec) in the presence of the vapor of the analyte (picric acid).

 The tri-layer polymer matrix was found to be a very efficient molecular sensor for nitroaromatic chemicals.
-The sensor device is quite simple and reversible in nature, and its response does not alter with varying operating temperature in presence of other common chemicals and humidity.
+The sensor device is quite simple and reversible in nature, and its response does not alter with varying operating temperatures in presence of other common chemicals and humidity.

 The device can be operated at room temperature, has a low response time and negligible interference from other chemicals.
 The fabrication is very simple, is negligibly affected by humidity, and the cholesterol-based polymers used are biodegradable, the release added.